The Yorkie (more formally known as the Yorkshire terrier) may be a small dog, but he does not lack confidence!

 The tenacious terrier ‘tude can be a concern, making regular training sessions a must.
 A great way to keep him engaged and curb naughtiness is through agility training.

-An affectionate companion who’s an excellent lapdog and playmate, the Shorkie is one of the best family dogs among Yorkie crosses.
+An affectionate companion who’s an excellent lapdog and playmate, the Shorkie is a great Yorkie mix for the right families.

 He’s not quite as delicate as some of the other small mixes we’ve discussed, and the Shih Tzu side tends to mellow out the dynamic terrier temperament the Yorkshire terrier brings to the table.
 Special care should be taken surrounding his grooming, however, as his coat will matt easily if not maintained (thanks largely due to the Shih Tzu parent’s luxurious yet high-maintenance coat).

-The Corkie is another larger Yorkie mix that makes a great family pup.
+The Corkie is another larger Yorkie mix that makes a great family dog.
 He’s confident and playful, happy to play rounds of fetch with his loved ones.
-Corkies have a dense coat that can get quite long, so ongoing maintenance is required.
+These cocker spaniel mixes have a dense coat that can get quite long, so ongoing maintenance is required.

-A strong personality is the Snorkie’s standout feature, as he’s bold, brave, and ready to play!
+A strong personality is the Snorkie’s standout feature, as this Yorkie cross is bold, brave, and ready to play!
 He’s an outgoing little mix, thanks to his Yorkie parent, and he has plenty of energy, making him an excellent companion for walks around town.

 Grooming can be an issue, as Snorkies can have a somewhat coarse coat that may need clipping.

 Holy energy, Batman!
-The Jorky (also known as the Yorkie Russell by some) is a sporty guy that might just outlast the Energizer Bunny.
-He needs regular exercise to stay out of trouble, and a good game can go a long way in keeping him occupied.
+The Jorky (also known as the Yorkie Russell by some) is a sporty Yorkie mix who might just outlast the Energizer Bunny.
+He needs regular exercise to stay out of trouble, and a good game can go a long way in keeping the Jack Russell terrier mix occupied.

 The good news is, this Jack Russell Terrier mix is super playful, making him an out-of-this-world family dog.

-10. Yorkie-Cav (Yorkie / Cavalier King Charles Spaniel)
+10. Yorkie Cav (Yorkshire Terrier x Cavalier King Charles Spaniel)

-Looking every bit like a stuffed toy, the Yorkie-Cav is one of the cutest puppers in the land.
+Looking every bit like a stuffed toy, the Yorkie-Cav is one of the cutest pupper mixes in the land.

-He’s a gentle soul with an affectionate streak, ideal qualities for a mellow lapdog.
+He’s a gentle soul with an affectionate streak, ideal qualities for a mellow lapdog mix.
 His long, beautiful locks sure do compete with Fabio’s, but they require frequent grooming to stay gorgeous.

-Peekies are one of the top lapdog candidates on this list with their mellow temperament and regal looks.
-A short walk is all they should need, though regular grooming is required thanks to the long Pekingese coat.
+Peekies are some of the top lapdog mixes on this list with their mellow temperament and regal looks.
+A short daily walk is all these mixes should need exercise wise, but regular grooming is required thanks to the long Pekingese coat.

-Note that these are not ideal dogs for families with young children, as Peekies will not tolerate roughhousing.
+Note that this Yorkie mix is not an ideal designer dog for families with young children, as Peekies are not mixes who will tolerate roughhousing.

-Yorkillons are curious canines with a friendly, happy demeanor.
-He’s a great candidate for dog walking games due to his energy and playfulness.
+Yorkillons are curious canine mixes with a friendly, happy demeanor.
+This Yorkie mix is a great candidate for dog walking games due to his energy and playfulness.

 This pup is eager to please and a quick learner, but with a lack of structure, he can become destructive.

-13. Westkie (Yorkie / West Highland White Terrier)
+13. Westkie (Yorkshire Terrier x West Highland White Terrier)

-Westkies are scrappy terriers that thrive in an active environment.
+The Westkie is a scrappy Yorkshire terrier mix that thrives in an active environment.
 While he is small, he loves to play — sometimes surprisingly roughly.
-This means he might not be the best choice for families with kiddos.
+This means that this Yorkie mix might not be the best choice for families with kiddos.